-The Board of Directors, currently consisting of seven members, is divided into three classes with terms expiring alternately over a three-year period.
-The terms of two incumbent directors expire at the Annual Meeting.
-Mr. D. Harding Stowe and Mr. Edward I. Weisiger, Jr.'s terms expire at this year's Annual Meeting and they have been recommended by the Corporate Governance and Nominating Committee and nominated by the Board for re-election and to serve until the 2016 Annual Meeting and until their successors are elected and qualified.
+The Board of Directors, currently consisting of eight members, is divided into three classes with terms expiring alternately over a three-year period.
+The terms of three incumbent directors, John P. D. Cato, Thomas E. Meckley and Bailey W. Patrick, expire at this year's Annual Meeting.
+Each of them has been recommended by the Corporate Governance and Nominating Committee and nominated by the Board for re-election and to serve until the 2021 Annual Meeting and until their successors are elected and qualified.
 The Corporate Governance and Nominating Committee reviews and recommends, and the Board nominates, director candidates in accordance with the Company's Bylaws and the policies described below under "Corporate Governance Matters - Director Nomination Criteria and Process."

-It is the intention of the persons named in the proxy to vote for.
-D. Harding Stowe and Edward I. Weisiger, Jr. to serve until the 2016 Annual Meeting and until their successors are elected and qualified, except to the extent authority to so vote is withheld with respect to one or more nominees.
+It is the intention of the persons named in the proxy to vote for John P. D. Cato, Thomas E. Meckley and Bailey W. Patrick to serve until the 2021 Annual Meeting and until their successors are elected and qualified, except to the extent authority to so vote is withheld with respect to one or more nominees.
 Should any nominee be unable to serve, which is not anticipated, the proxy will be voted for the election of a substitute nominee selected by the Board of Directors.
-The two nominees shall be elected by a plurality of the votes of Class A Stock and Class B Stock voting as a single class.
+The three nominees shall be elected by a plurality of the votes of Class A Stock and Class B Stock voting as a single class.

 The directors recommend that shareholders vote FOR the election of Messrs.
-Stowe and Weisiger as members of the Board of Directors.
+Cato, Meckley and Patrick as members of the Board of Directors.